 Rifle Scope Turrets Explained

-The turrets on the rifle scope control the erector tube’s position inside the scope body, which adjusts the reticle and the primary usage is to zero the scope.
+The turrets on the rifle scope control the erector tube's position inside the scope body, which adjusts the reticle to zero the scope.

-You will commonly find 0.25 MOA / Click and 0.5 MOA / Click on rifle scopes.
-The finer the adjustment the better you can adjust for long-range precision.
+0.25 MOA / Click and 0.5 MOA / Click are common click value on most rifle scopes.
+The finer the adjustment the better you can adjust for long-range precision, and more expensive they are.